Posted 23rd June 2023

 In the past, investors accepted the risk of unallocated gold and silver investment because of the cheaper price and the absence of storage fees.
 Now, they don’t have to.

 Our allocated physical gold bullion and silver prices are competitive with unallocated gold or silver.
-Investors pay no storage costs to store their metal in fully insured, audited vaults – all while earning a yield each month.
+In addition to this, investors pay no storage costs to store their metal in fully insured, audited vault.

-Kinesis offers a low-cost, allocated physical gold and silver bullion storage solution, giving clients accessibility and value never before seen in the precious metals investment space.
+Kinesis offers an allocated physical gold and silver bullion storage solution that gives clients accessibility and value never before seen in the precious metals investment space.

 Sign up with Kinesis today.